dimforge/ncollide/contact_determination/index.md

 Contact determination is the core feature of any collision detection library.
 It is the process of determining if two objects are in contact.
-If they are, the contact geometry is computed and stored into the `narrow::Contact`
+If they are, the contact geometry is computed and stored into the `geometry::Contact`
 structure: